jeromkiller/HideAndSeekTracker/README.md

 ![Settings](images/SettingsPanel.png)

-The 'Placement Leniency Ticks' option changes within how many ticks two players have to finnish in order to share a position.
+The 'Placement Leniency Ticks' option changes within how many ticks two players have to finnish in order to share a position on the leaderboard.
 We recommend setting this to 2 ticks at its lowest as that's most reliable.

 ###### note: at 0 ticks players entering the area on the same tick will not share a spot, the player whose name comes first in the alphabet will be placed first